 People who have celiac disease are at risk of several nutritional deficiencies.

 These include deficiencies in fiber, iron, calcium, vitamin B12, folate, zinc, vitamins A, D, E and K and more (25).

-This is because people on a gluten-free diet seem to choose more processed foods labeled as “gluten-free” over nutritious gluten-free foods like fruits and vegetables (26).
+This is because people on a gluten-free diet seem to choose more processed foods labeled as “gluten-free” over nutritious foods like fruits and vegetables (26).

 Moreover, many gluten-free versions of foods are not fortified with B vitamins, such as folate.

 Since fortified bread is a major source of B vitamins, people on a gluten-free diet may be at risk of deficiency for these vitamins.
-This is especially concerning for pregnant women with celiac disease, as B vitamins are vital for the growth a healthy baby (27).
+This is especially concerning for pregnant women with celiac disease, as B vitamins are vital for the growth of a healthy baby (27).